 By default, Canvas will set your assignment dates for everyone in your course .
-However, you can assign the assignment to a specific student or section.
 Create a due date for the assignment in the Due Date field .
 The due date will already be populated for you if you created an assignment shell, but you can change it if necessary.
 You also have the option to add availability date fields .

 - If you set an Until date for the assignment, students will not be able to access the LTI tool to view their feedback.